 Happy Garden Sculpture Gallery – by Yu Quingcheng

-On the Nami Island, there is a special art gallery named: “Happy Garden Sculpture Gallery”.
+On Nami Island, there is a special art gallery named: “Happy Garden Sculpture Gallery”.
 The gallery presents clay sculptures made by a popular artist from China – Yu Qing Cheng.
 However, these are not ordinary sculptures, but a tribute to mothers, their children and family life.
 The author himself in China received the title of “Pioneer of folk art”.
 UNESCO gave him the title: “Master of folk art”.
 The author himself says: “sexuality is the essential need of man”, therefore the characters depicted by him are naked with clearly oversized sexual attributes.

-On the Nami Island, besides the gallery itself, there are many sculptures of this author scattered in many places.
+On Nami Island, besides the gallery itself, there are many sculptures of this author scattered in many places.
 Watching them makes everyone smile and feel good.

 How to commute on Nami Island